Welcome

 -

-Display: If "lights+" is enabled in the "display" settings, compatible lights display a slider to adjust the intensity (and sometimes the color).
-Otherwise, it's a simple switch.
+Display: If "lights+" is enabled in the "display" settings, compatible lights will display a slider to adjust the intensity (and sometimes the color).
+Otherwise, it's a simple on/off switch.

 -